How the IT Department Can Achieve Significant ROI via eCommerce IntegrationDownload Brochure

 Synchronising the downloading of orders, the uploading of order statuses and stock level updates could yield a huge return, but imagine what the ROI would be if you could extended the integration process to include courier services, email tools, XML feeds, product management tools and more?

-An automated solution could identify when a product has been purchased via the online store, process the order and also schedule other activities such as an install date within a CRM or service management application.
+Business process automation software can identify when a product has been purchased via the online store, process the order and also schedule other activities such as an install date within a CRM or service management application.
 Database trigger capabilities could also ensure that orders are instantly processed within an organisation and dynamically sent to the correct fulfilment partner.
 Even labels can be automatically printed ready for the dispatch team to process.

 Achieving significant ROI and future-proofing the IT environment